nelsonfigueroa/nelson.cloud/content/posts/2020-01-04-kubernetes-concepts-and-hands-on.md

 - `ClusterIP`: The default type of service.
 It exposes the service internally in the cluster and can only be reached from within the cluster.
 - `NodePort`: This type of service exposes the service on each node's IP on a static port.
 A ClusterIP service is automatically created and the NodePort service will route to it.
 You can access the NodePort service from outside of the cluster by using the NodeIP:NodePort socket.
 - `LoadBalancer`: This service type exposes the service externally using the load balancer of your chosen cloud provider.
 The external load balancer routes to NodePort and ClusterIP services which are automatically created.
-- `ExternalName`: Maps the service to to the contents of the `ExternalName` field.
+- `ExternalName`: Maps the service to the contents of the `ExternalName` field.
 No Proxying of any kind is set up.

 If a Deployment named `mydeployment` has been previously created, we can create a Service using the command line as such: